How Much Does a Cubic Yard of Concrete Weigh

 Example Calculation: Volume of Concrete for a Slab

-To find the volume of concrete needed for a slab, use the formula:
+To find out how much concrete you need for a slab, use this formula:

 Volume (m³) = Length (m) × Width (m) × Thickness (m)

-Consider a slab measuring 5 meters long, 4 meters wide, and 0.15 meters thick:
+Let’s say you have a slab that is 5 meters long, 4 meters wide, and 0.15 meters thick:

 1. Length: 5 meters